-The above swaps are being used to hedge the exposure to interest rate fluctuations on its loans.
+In the comparative period, Halul Offshore Services Company W.L.L. had interest rate swap agreements which are used to hedge the exposure to interest rate fluctuations on its loans.
 The loan facility and the interest rate swaps have the same critical terms and the cash flow hedge is assessed to be highly effective.
 The fair value of the interest rate swaps is calculated by reference to the market valuation of the swap agreements.
+As at 31 December 2024, the interest rate swap agreements have ended.

-Halul Offshore Services Company W.L.L. has recognised a fair value loss on its interest rate swaps of QR 9,156,080 as at 31 December 2023 (gain of QR 25,432,787 for 2022) in respect of the effective portion of hedge.
-At 31 December 2023, the carrying value of the interest rate swaps amounts to QR 9,631,028 (QR 18,787,108 for 2022).
+Halul Offshore Services Company W.L.L. has recognised a fair value loss on its interest rate swaps of QR 9.63 million as at 31 December 2024 (2023: loss of QR 9.16 million) in respect of the effective portion of hedge.
+At 31 December 2024, the carrying value of the interest rate swaps amounts to QR nil (2023: QR 9.63 million).